Written by

 Like many breakthrough technologies, Perplexity Computer began as an internal tool at Perplexity.
 Computer was born in the place where we do most of our work: Slack.

-In its first 4 weeks of existence, only as a Slack integration, Computer performed $1.6M of work for 300 Perplexity employees.
+In its first four weeks of existence as a Slack integration, Computer performed $1.6M of work for 300 Perplexity employees.
 But the numbers only told part of the story.

 Collaboration requires context